MichaelRCruz/ioa/docs/deployment.md

 5. Again, click next, but this time copy the CLI command to your clip board for convenience, move to the next step, then click "Continue to Console." to finish.

-#wut ❤️ | Make sure to have the CLI installed for the next section by pasting to the terminal or by using the command below.
+#* wut | Make sure to have the CLI installed for the next section by pasting to the terminal or by using the command below.

 ```terminal
 $ npm install -g firebase-tools
 ```

-️#wut ❤️ | Update your CLI liberally.
+️#* wut | Update your CLI liberally.

 For any CLI, when they're new or just out of beta, the updates are more frequent and have more of an impact compared to later updates across the tool's lifetime.
 There will be a time, when you're pulling your hair out, but forgot to update the CLI.
 I promise, maybe probably.